cvat-ai/cvat/tests/rest_api/README.md

    Construction of some objects can be complex and takes time (backup and restore should be much faster).
 Construction of objects in UI is more intuitive.

+1. How we solve the problem of dependent tests?

+   Since some tests change the database, these tests may be dependent on each other, so in current implementation we avoid such problem by restoring the database after each test function (see `conftest.py`)